go-delve/delve/README.md

 **This project is currently pre 1.0.
 Most of the functionality is there, however there are various improvements to be made.
 Delve is not _yet_ ready for daily use.**

+The Github issue tracker is for *bugs* only.
+Please use the [mailing list](https://groups.google.com/forum/#!forum/delve-dev) for any feature proposals and discussions.

 ### About Delve